Edisoftcreai/Lab/SOLID/README.md

-# Title: SOLID Principles Lab - GitHub Repository
+# Title: SOLID Principles Lab

 ## Description:
 Follow these steps to complete the SOLID lab: